aquariusluo/Stakewars-III/challenges/Challenge015.md

 ```

 ### Multi-Node kuutamo cluster
-Once your single-node kuutamod setup works, you can scale out to multiple nodes by changing your kuutamod.nix like this:
+Once your single-node kuutamod setup works, you can scale out to multiple nodes by changing your kuutamod.nix after stop kuutamod instance like this:
 ```console
 {